SharePoint/PnP-Guidance/articles/SharePoint-development-and-design-tools-and-practices.md

         protected void Page_Load(object sender, EventArgs e)
         {
             // Use TokenHelper to get the client context and Title property.
-            // To access other properties, the app might need to request permissions
+            // To access other properties, the add-in might need to request permissions
             // on the host web.
             var spContext = SharePointContextProvider.Current.GetSharePointContext(Context);